 Informed by dialogue and interactions with communities across three distinctly different European cities, ‘YES Move.
-NO Move (Moved?)’ is a challenging and interactive dance theatre project asking, what’s really at stake when we fail to embrace the other in ourselves?
+NO Move (Moved?)’ asks, what’s really at stake when we fail to embrace the other in ourselves?

 Bridget Fiske in collaboration with Catherine Simmonds, Melita Jurisic, Joseph Lau, Andrew Crofts, Miguel Marin and Community.